 Detective Munoz then told Jimenez that his two sons were innocent of murder, but he intended to charge them anyway if Jimenez did not confess.

 Jimenez then explained that he thought that Maurice and his fellow gang members would try to rob his house, enter the house and find his elderly mother, but nothing to steal and kill his elderly mother.
 So, he killed Maurice by stabbing him.

-	Jimenez was later charged and convicted San Bernardino Superior Court with first degree murder (Penal Code §§ 187(a), 189), with an enhancement for use of a deadly weapon (Penal Code § 12022(b)(1), recklessly evading a police officer (Vehicle Code § 2800.2(a)) and other charges.
+Jimenez was later charged and convicted in San Bernardino Superior Court with first degree murder (Penal Code §§ 187(a), 189), with an enhancement for use of a deadly weapon (Penal Code § 12022(b)(1)), recklessly evading a police officer (Vehicle Code § 2800.2(a)) and other charges.
 He was sentenced to 29 years to life.

 On appeal to the Fourth Appellate District in Riverside, Jimenez contended, among other things, that his confession was involuntary because the police officer induced it by threatening to charge his sons with murder.

 The Fourth Appellate District agreed and reversed the confession.
 It observed, “[A] threat by a police officer to arrest or punish a close relative, or a promise to free the relative in exchange for a confession, may render an admission invalid.
 However, where no express or implied promise or threat is made by the police, a suspect’s belief that his cooperation will benefit a relative will not invalidate an admission.”
 People v.
 Steger (1976) 16 Cal.
 3d 539, 550.
 There is an exception to this general rule when police have probable cause to arrest the relative.

 Put another way, “A confession secured by a promise of reward or other inducement cannot be received into evidence.”
 People v.
 Manriquez (1965) 231 Cal.
 App.
 2d 725, 730.